New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

 Your first ride on your new bicycle should be a slow test ride to ensure everything is working correctly.
 Save the high-intensity or long-distance rides for later.

 Go for a ride of about 5 to 10 miles in length, ensuring you have all of the tools you need to make minor adjustments.
-Get used to the geometry, handling, and personality of the new bike, while keeping on the lookout for any loose or clunky components.
+Get used to the new bike’s geometry, handling, and personality, while keeping on the lookout for any loose or clunky components.

 4. Re-tighten & Re-tune if Needed